Phosmachina/vectra/README.md

 Improving and expanding this project is my perpetual goal.
 Here's an insight into what I plan next:

+- **Component architecture**: I want to provide a simple way to develop components by simplify the boilerplate between view and controller.
-- **HTML / Sass default components**: In the future, I plan to incorporate a set of default components into the project.
+- **Default components**: In the future, I plan to incorporate a set of default components into the project.
 This will help in establishing a consistent UI/UX throughout and will also save time and effort in design and development.